hydrusnetwork/hydrus/docs/running_from_source.md

     _You do not need to run the setup script as sudo, and doing so may cause some things not to work.
 Just regular you in a normal terminal._

-    The file is `setup_venv.sh`.
+    The file is `setup_venv.py`.
 You may be able to double-click it.
 If not, open a terminal in the folder and type:

-    `./setup_venv.sh`
+    `./setup_venv.py`

+    -or, explicitly-

+    `python setup_venv.py`

     If you do not have permission to execute the file, do this before trying again:

-    `chmod +x setup_venv.sh`
+    `chmod +x setup_venv.py`

-    You will likely have to do the same on the other .sh files.
+    You will likely have to do the same on the other .sh or .py files.

     !!! info "Desktop File"
         If you like, you can later run the `setup_desktop.sh` file to install an io.github.hydrusnetwork.hydrus.desktop file to your applications folder.
 (Or check the template in `install_dir/static/io.github.hydrusnetwork.hydrus.desktop` and do it yourself!)